 Dirk: The purpose is more important than money?

-Marius: No, the purpose is important, but Millennials, just like any other generations, needs to make a living.
+Marius: No, the purpose is important, but millennials, just like any other generation, need to make a living.
 So, I would say that getting a decent salary is also important and to have opportunities to grow your income over time.

 Dirk: Anybody support this or have a different opinion on this?
 Elliot, you’re shaking your head?

 Elliot: I can weigh in.
-I think it’s interesting that there’s a stereotype because Millennials definitely care about money.
-At least in the U.S., where we have a whole bunch of student debt that we’re trying to pay down.
+I think it’s interesting that there’s a stereotype because millennials definitely care about money.
+At least in the US, where we have a whole bunch of student debt that we’re trying to pay down.
 But we do care about purpose, so somehow that stereotype is coming through.
-I think that I feel really connected to my work and I feel like, I’m a product manager like yourself Marius.
-I feel my identity is somewhat wrapped up in this product that I’m trying to deliver, and what I’m doing, and I think that I could find that somewhere else, but it still has to be the thing that gets me up every day to go into work.
+I think that I feel really connected to my work and I feel like – I’m a product manager like yourself, Marius – I feel my identity is somewhat wrapped up in this product that I’m trying to deliver, and what I’m doing, and I think that I could find that somewhere else, but it still has to be the thing that gets me up every day to go in to work.
 I’ve got to really care.
-And so, I think that that part of the stereotype is probably somewhat true.
+And so, I think that part of the stereotype is probably somewhat true.

 Eslie: I find it interesting.
-I mean there are so many stereotypes, and I think anything in the Millennials everyone can relate to something of that.
+I mean there are so many stereotypes, and I think for anything in the millennials, everyone can relate to something of that.
 I do actually think in our generation, if I look at my friends, everyone does want to make an impact or a difference, and also everyone wants to be special and different.
-I think that’s why Millennials don’t really like to be maybe called a Millennial.
+I think that’s why millennials maybe don’t really like to be called a millennial.
 Because it’s a group.
-We don’t want to be a group; we want to be individual.
+We don’t want to be a group; we want to be individuals.